 Based in downtown Vancouver, their premises is a modern, 1100 square foot training facility with a classroom that contains a long bar and 11 teaching stations.
-Specialized equipment, internet resources and state of the art iPad point of sale (POS) systems are used, and coupled with a relaxed yet thorough and hands-on instruction style, the brothers – both of whom have many years’ experience in the industry – believe their training packages are unrivalled in the city.
+Specialized equipment, internet resources and state-of-the-art iPad point of sale (POS) systems are used, and coupled with a relaxed yet thorough and hands-on instruction style, the brothers – both of whom have many years of experience in the industry – believe their training packages are unrivalled in the city.
 Budding bartenders undergo a comprehensive set of lessons and classes, and Brandywine is Vancouver’s sole bartending school where students learn and experience service behind a mock bar.

-The courses Brandywine offer are numerous, and can be grouped together, fast-tracked and accelerated – there is flexibility for all-comers to learn the arts of working behind the wood and serving customers.
-For people seeking a fun evening or if they just want to dip their toes into the world of bartending, the company offer a handful of standalone seminars which typically last two to three hours: Serving It Right certification – compulsory for anyone working with alcohol – is $65, while Wine Tasting Level 1 ($100) allows students to hone their skills in tasting, serving and discussing different wines.
-The International Cocktails ($100) workshop covers mixology, flavour balance, and creation of your own cocktails, and finally for $200 the Flair Seminar is taught by Vancouver’s leading flair bartender Colin MacKay, who will show you the tricks, bottle throws and spins that will wow customers.
+The courses Brandywine offers are numerous and can be grouped together, fast-tracked and accelerated.
+There is flexibility for all comers to learn the art of working behind the wood and serving customers.
+For people seeking a fun evening or if they want to dip their toes into the world of bartending, the company offer a handful of standalone seminars which typically last two to three hours: Serving It Right certification – compulsory for anyone working with alcohol – is $65.
+At the same time, Wine Tasting Level 1 ($100) allows students to hone their skills in tasting, serving and discussing different wines.
+The International Cocktails ($100) workshop covers mixology, flavour balance, and the creation of your own cocktails, and finally, for $200, the Flair Seminar is taught by Vancouver’s leading flair bartender Colin MacKay, who will show you the tricks, bottle throws and spins that will wow customers.

-Its final two programs are further variations on this package theme, with the $429 ‘Bartending Techniques’ providing the minimum requirement for working with or around alcohol in Columbia – upon graduation you will receive the ‘Essentials’ bartending certificate and have Serving It Right certification – while the ‘Pro Program’ ($489) gives students the opportunity to earn ‘Essential’ Certification, along with Level I Wine Tasting and Serving it Right.
-The training programs typically run for two weeks, either in the evening or afternoon Monday to Thursday; however fast track versions are available where students can train in one week (again via evening or afternoon sessions), and for those busy during weekdays a weekend scheme can be joined, which runs every Saturday for five weeks.
+Its final two programs are further variations on this package theme, with the $429 ‘Bartending Techniques’ providing the minimum requirement for working with or around alcohol in Columbia – upon graduation, you will receive the ‘Essentials’ bartending certificate and have Serving It Right certification – while the ‘Pro Program’ ($489) allows students to earn ‘Essential’ Certification, along with Level I Wine Tasting and Serving it Right.
+The training programs typically run for two weeks, either in the evening or afternoon, Monday to Thursday; however fast track versions are available where students can train in one week (again via evening or afternoon sessions), and for those busy, during weekdays a weekend scheme can be joined, which runs every Saturday for five weeks.

 With each of these main packages, students receive a free Martini Kit (consisting of a mixing glass, strainer and cocktail tin) for use during class or for practice at home, and all graduates have free job placement assistance, with Brandywine offering the chance to be listed on the company’s roster for industry events.
 Résumé coaching and interview hints and tips are offered free of charge, while for those who have no interest in learning any bartending skills, Brandywine will do the job for you – they also offer a comprehensive bartender hire service where professionally trained bar staff will attend your private or corporate event.